thejeraldo/nytimes-ios-mostpopular/README.md

 ## Installation
 * Compatible with 11.0 and above
+* Pods included in the repository so no need to pod install.
 * Simply open the workspace in Xcode, build, run and enjoy.
-8-) (Pods included in the repository so no need to pod install.)

 ## Showcase
 * Model-View-ViewModel (MVVM) approach